CyberInnovationHub-NLD/OpenSourceDataDiode/Set-up_examples/Simple data diode proxy examples.md

 Extra: [€25 euro functional data-diode demonstrator](https://github.com/CyberInnovationHub-NLD/OpenSourceDataDiode-OSDD-/blob/master/Set-up_examples/Update%2025_euro_data-diode_demonstator.md), for educational purposes.

 # 3. Send large file or multiple files data-diode using UDPcast
-In this example we will show how to send one or multiple files trough a data-diode using UDPCAST on Linux.
+In this example, we will show how to send one or multiple files trough a data-diode using UDPCAST on Linux.
 UDPcast is also available for Windows.
 For more information about UDPcast see http://www.udpcast.linux.lu/

-For this example we used 2 proxies with a gigabit data-diode in the middle.
+For this example, we used 2 proxies with a gigabit data-diode in the middle.

 Configure the senders network interface connected to the data-diode to 10.0.0.1, subnet 255.255.255.0 and gateway.